Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-St Albans - South's median income among taxpayers was $41,595 in financial year 2022.
-The average income stood at $47,281 during the same period.
+The St Albans - South SA2's median income among taxpayers was $41,595 in financial year 2022 according to the latest ATO data aggregated by AreaSearch.
+The average income stood at $47,281 during this period.
 In comparison, Greater Melbourne's median and average incomes were $54,892 and $73,761 respectively.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for St Albans - South would be approximately $46,653 (median) and $53,030 (average) as of September 2025.
-Census data shows that household, family and personal incomes in St Albans - South fall between the 3rd and 16th percentiles nationally.
-The largest income bracket comprises 28.8% earning $1,500 - 2,999 weekly (5,155 residents), consistent with broader trends across the broader area showing 32.8% in the same category.
-Housing affordability pressures are severe, with only 83.0% of income remaining after housing costs, ranking at the 16th percentile.
+Based on a Wage Price Index growth of 12.16% since financial year 2022, current estimates suggest the median income would be approximately $46,653 and the average income around $53,030 by September 2025.
+Census data shows that household, family, and personal incomes in St Albans - South fall between the 2nd and 15th percentiles nationally.
+Income brackets indicate that the largest segment comprises 28.8% earning $1,500-$2,999 weekly (5,155 residents), which is consistent with broader trends across the broader area showing 32.8% in the same category.
+Housing affordability pressures are severe in St Albans - South, with only 83.0% of income remaining after housing costs, ranking at the 15th percentile nationally.

 Frequently Asked Questions - Income